-- reporting.
+- c.
+Processes and procedures to prepare and submit required state and federal fiscal reporting.
 Describe: Federal funds are assigned a fund and budget unit identifying number based on the related CFDA number.
 Program codes are established to help identify revenue and expenditures by cost center.
 Program codes are funded by the applicable fund and budget unit.
 All expenditures are processed quarterly through the cost allocation plan based on the cost center (i.e. program code).
-Every program code has a cost allocation method to assign those costs to one or more of final receivers which for federal funds is typically the grant award.
+Every program code has a cost allocation method to assign those costs to one or more Definal receivers which for federal funds is typically the grant award.
 Every grant has an excel file which contains quarterly updates based on the cost allocation reports.
 The file has various tabs as needed which step through the cost's allocation reports to the federal and/or grant report.
 Reports are submitted quarterly or annually as required and in the applicable federal system or to the applicable awarding entity. - d.
 Other.
-Describe: - 10.1.3 Effectiveness of fiscal management practices a.
-How the Lead Agency defines effective fiscal management practices.
-Describe: Kansas Department for Children and Families follows the fiscal management practices adopted by the State of Kansas which has governance over the agency.
-Fiscal management practices include having standard operating procedures and internal controls for accounting, financial reporting, budgeting, and other financial related activities.
-Kansas Department for Children and Families has internal policies and procedures that reference the State of
+Describe: - 10.1.3 Effectiveness of fiscal management practices